InterContinental hotel lobby

 Is IHG One Rewards worth it for luxury travelers?

-Yes for two reasons: Regent, Six Senses, InterContinental, and Vignette Collection sit inside the same program, and Diamond Elite, earned at 120 nights or 75 nights plus $25,000 spend, gets you genuine suite upgrades, daily breakfast, and a guaranteed late-checkout that's actually enforced.
-It is not the program to chase if your stays are clustered in mid-market Holiday Inn Express; the elite benefits compound at the top of the portfolio.
+Yes, as a secondary program: Regent, Six Senses, InterContinental, and Vignette Collection all sit inside it, and Diamond Elite, earned at 70 qualifying nights or 120,000 qualifying points, adds daily breakfast for two, upgrade priority, and Milestone Rewards picks that include lounge membership and suite upgrades.
+It is not the program to chase if your stays cluster in mid-market Holiday Inn Express; the benefits compound at the top of the portfolio.

 What is the IHG One Rewards elite tier structure?